 Are you looking to elevate your lawn by lowering its height of cut (HOC)?
 Reducing your lawn’s HOC is not always essential, but it can improve the aesthetic of your home and lawn, especially if you are after a more manicured look.
 In this blog, we look at all you need to know about effectively bringing down your lawn’s HOC.

 When lowering your mowing height, it is best only to do so while the lawn actively grows throughout the warmer months in spring and summer.
 This will ensure that the lawn can repair itself quickly.
-It is best to avoid doing this in autumn and spring.
+It is best to avoid doing this in autumn and winter.

 When giving Kikuyu and Couch grasses (like TifTuf Hybrid Bermuda) a low mow, you can take the lawn down almost back to dirt in the one mow, and the grass will be able to recover.
 Generally, you will only need to take the lawn down a notch or two below your preferred height and then, on your next mow, raise it back up to your preferred height.
 It is best to only do this in the warmer months when the grass is actively growing and should be avoided in autumn and winter.